nandinii1213/signspeak-real-time-gesture-to-text-audio/README.md

 ## Acknowledgements
 This project was developed as part of an Artificial Intelligence and Machine Learning learning journey to explore the practical applications of deep learning and computer vision in solving real-world communication challenges.

-This project was developed as part of an Artificial Intelligence and Machine Learning learning journey to explore the practical applications of deep learning and computer vision in solving real-world communication challenges.